Bibek-debnath/Financial-Loan-Power-bi-Project/README.md

 Employment length reflects job stability.
 A stable job provides consistent income, making loan repayment easier.
 This insight helps banks give preference to customers with longer employment history.

-9️⃣ What is the impact of interest rate on loan behavior?
+9️)What is the impact of interest rate on loan behavior?

 ✅ Key Insight:

 Loans with higher interest rates show a higher probability of being charged off.